Waste.net

 Hybrid Generator

 An intermediary that consolidates scrap, waste or by-products from primary generators may be considered a Hybrid Generator.
 Material Recovery Facilities MRFs, Resource Recovery operations and small collection depots that aggregate recyclable materials fall into this categorization.
-Hybrids by definition have ongoing supply of materials that require consistant flow or movement into markets.
+Hybrids, by definition, have ongoing supply of materials that require consistent flow or movement into markets.
 Unlike dealers that both buy and sell materials, Hybrids typically are only sellers.

 Peddler Trade

-The Peddler Trade is an intracal part of the informal economy.
+The Peddler Trade is an intracle part of the informal economy.

 Scrap Dealers